-Now let's create a first simple patch.
+Then it's time to add your first circuit.
 From the Edit menu choose New circuit....
 This opens a dialog for adding a circuit to your patch:

 Select the LFO circuit and click OK.
 This adds an LFO to your patch.
 Because the setting at the bottom left is set to Start with typical example, your LFO will already have a couple of inputs and outputs defined: